 This is the story of David Beckham and the goal against Greece that redeemed his reputation, completing his Dusfresnian journey to freedom from a prison of his own unintentional design.

-The two most indispensible acts in the narrative of David Beckham’s explosive England career took place 1,191 days apart, in stadiums separated by 1,012 kilometers, hinging upon two unforgettable events that together lasted barely 20 seconds.
+The two most indispensable acts in the narrative of David Beckham’s explosive England career took place 1,191 days apart, in stadiums separated by 1,012km, hinging upon two unforgettable events that together lasted barely 20 seconds.

 The first: 30 June 1998, Stade Geoffroy-Guichard, Saint-Étienne, Argentina vs England.
 The score tied at 2-2, goals from Englishmen Alan Shearer and Michael Owen equaling those scored by Gabriel Batistuta and Javier Zanetti for Argentina, the second half was just a couple of minutes old.

 Beckham attempted to control a stray headed pass with his chest but was floored by a robust challenge from behind courtesy of Diego Simeone.
 The Argentine followed Beckham to the deck, landing gracelessly on top of him.
 Unappreciative of the so-called tackle, and the subsequent knee and hand pressed firmly into his back, the England number 7 foolishly directed a tame frustrated kick at the legs of Simeone.

 The act failed to escape the accusing gaze of the referee.
 Simeone collapsed into a heap, arms thrust into the air, gesticulating despairingly in the direction of the official.
 Simeone and Beckham soon climbed back to their feet to be met by a flash of two cards.
 Yellow for Simeone.
 Red for Beckham.
 England were down to ten men.

 The score remained level at 2-2 until the end of extra time, after which penalties would decide the winner.
 Beckham watched on, relinquished of all power and influence, from his tenebrous vantage point in the tunnel beside the pitch.